 4. Start bridging the gap with other animals

 And remember, have fun!
 Use your imagination.
 Play around.
-Your animal friends don’t want to see you sad and frustrated anyway.
 Let the information flow naturally and avoid forcing it.

 Amanda Linette Meder